Tehnix/master-thesis/Chapter/Purely_functional_programming.md

 : Rewriting two `map`s into one, using rewrite rules

-Rewrite rules are applied until no rewrites are left, and they can be specified by the user.
+Rewrite rules are applied until no rewrites are left, and they can be specified by the user [@GHCTeam2017].

 ### GADTs